Family Guy: The Quest for Stuff

-Family Guy: The Quest for Stuff is a freemium licensed city-building video game for Kindle, iOS, Android, Windows Phone 8 and Windows 8.1, based on the American animated sitcom series Family Guy released by Fox Digital Entertainment, Jam City and developer TinyCo.
+Family Guy: The Quest for Stuff is a city-building video game based on the American animated sitcom series Family Guy.
+It was released by Fox Digital Entertainment, Jam City and developer TinyCo for Kindle, iOS, Android, Windows Phone 8 and Windows 8.1.
 It allows users to create and run their own version of Quahog using familiar characters and buildings.

 It features an original story conceived by the show's writers in which Quahog has been destroyed and it is up to the player to bring it back to its former glory.
 Some of the series' main actors, like Seth MacFarlane (Peter, Stewie, Brian, Quagmire, Dr. Hartman, Carter Pewterschmidt, etc.), Alex Borstein (Lois), Mila Kunis (Meg), and Seth Green (Chris) collaborated with TinyCo for the project.

 Story

 Family Guy is cancelled again and Fox assembles citizens of Quahog to explain why.
 It is revealed that Ernie the Giant Chicken is responsible and Peter challenges him to a fight.
 The ensuing brawl quickly results in mass destruction of Quahog.
 As the game play begins, it is up to the player to help Peter restore Quahog and reunite him with his friends and family.